 God ordained marriage at the beginning of creation between a biological man and woman (Gen. 2:22-24), which Jesus himself affirmed during his ministry (Matt.
 19:4-6).
 For a Christian, the only options for marriage is a heterosexual union between man and woman, or to be celibate (Matt.
 19:11-12).

 Marriage is meant to last forever, and divorce is only permissible because of sexual unfaithfulness (Matt.
 5:31-32).

-Maple Grove gracefully declines to recognize, or bless, any form of marriage that is apart from the will of God, as taught in the Scriptures.
+Maple Grove gracefully declines to recognize as valid, or bless, any form of marriage union that is apart from the will of God, as taught in the Scriptures.